MELIKOS PUBLISHING

 About Melikos Publishing

 Melikos Publishing was founded in 2022 by Shannon Perkins Carr, in order to publish her debut novel, Searching for Persephone.
-We then expanded into publishing sheet music, and we have plans to bring you more of Shannon's novels in the future!
+We then expanded into publishing sheet music and we have a second novel on the way!
+Stay tuned for updates.

 About S.M.
 Perkins Carr